 Add grilled sausage.

-When your timer shows 2 more minutes, if someone does not eat shrimp or crabs, now is the time to take his portion out with a slotted spoon.
+if someone does not eat seafood, now is the time to take his portion out with a slotted spoon.

-Add the shrimp.
+Cook the boil until your timer shows 2 more minutes.
+Now add the shrimp.
 Remember: the key is do not overcook your shrimp.
-You only want to cook the shrimp 2-3 minutes max.
+You only want to cook the shrimp 2-3 minutes maximum.

-Pull up the steamer basket and dump your Low Country Boil onto a large platter, or a half-sheet pan or two, or directly onto a tabletop layered with newspaper.
-Serve with cocktail sauce.
+When the shrimp are pink, pull up the steamer basket and dump your Low Country Boil onto your serving platter, trays, or just the tabletop covered with newspaper.
 Squeeze lemon halves over the Low Country Boil.
-We also serve lemon butter (make sure to use salted butter or salt the lemon butter).
+Serve with cocktail sauce and lemon butter.

 As John Keener says, “It’s eatin’ time at the Crab House!”